scipele/cpp/README.md

    - example of how to create pointers for different parts of a string
    - example of how to loop thru each string character and print the memory address in hexidecimal

+##  Misc
+6. get_input_wo_new_line.cpp
+   - gets user input on command line catching the keystrokes and preventing enter key from going to a new line